Family mourns death of man who leaves behind 1-year-old daughter

 But now they’re all mourning his untimely death.

-Modesto police say around 11 p.m. on Valentine’s Day, officers found 25-year-old Joel Vasquez Barragan lying at the intersection of South Conejo Avenue and Oregon Drive.
+Modesto police say around 11 p.m.
+Thursday, officers found 25-year-old Joel Vasquez Barragan lying at the intersection of South Conejo Avenue and Oregon Drive.
 Officials haven't said what happened but officers pronounced him dead at the scene.

 Candles, flowers and a picture of Barragan – known to family and friends as Bryan – now sit near where police found him.